It’s been a long time coming.

 So, a young engineer at Netscape, Lou Montulli, developed the cookie, or what we today call the “session cookie,” to address this lack-of-memory issue.

-And Netscape shared his invention with other browsers.
+And Netscape shared its invention with other browsers.

 But then the cookie was “hacked”.